crskycode/Tactics_Script_Tool/README.md

 New script will be created in `c:\game\bin\rebuild` directory.

 For making translation patch: create folders with same name as original folders which contain the files and place them in same directory with game.exe.
+For .dds image, use GARbro to convert to .png, edit and rename .png to .dds
 Example: bin\files, png\files, dds\files, human\content, etc.

 ### Tested: